Paintings are taking over the basement!

 Just below Cape Cockburn, rounding the outside of Nelson Island as it skirts the Salish Sea, is Harry Roberts’ cabin.
 Now a protected BC park, the cabin was the abode of this homesteader and is now a destination for kayakers.
 When we sailed past on our journey south, the weather was calm and we floated around in the bay while taking photographs.
 On our return, the weather was horrendous with 35-knot winds following us up the strait.
 The painting is a mixture of serenity and turmoil.
 It was a great lesson in painting aged, weather-beaten wood.

-This is my current favourite.
+This has been my favourite for a long time.
 Right from the beginning, of setting up the flugelhorn on the scarf, taking copious photographs and then trying to ignore the fact I needed the end result to look metallic, I enjoyed creating this painting.
 It is my husband’s flugelhorn; he played it for many years in a band.
 Now it sits in its case, but with its lacquered finish it looks as good now as it did then.
 The fabric was difficult to paint.
 Getting the folds and pattern was quite the puzzle.

 We have a photograph (right) of this scene; in the lower Ragged Islands is a spacious anchoring point, protected from Thulin Passage.
 One calm evening we watched as the last light of the day hit the upper trees with a margin of glow down Malaspina Strait.
-It has proved very tough to paint.
-I might try this again at some other time.
+It has proven very tough to paint.
+I obliterated this painting last year and created something totally different on top.

 After struggling with the fabric under the flugelhorn (two paintings up), I decided to set myself the task of painting a pink scarf draped over garden furniture.
 It was a very sunny day so lots of contrast for the folds.
 This painting was fun and quick to do and gives me renewed confidence when faced with fabric.
 It also helps that there was no intricate pattern on the material.